VirsatusCodes/odin-shopping-cart/README.md

 # odin-shopping-cart

+Project Notes : there are a slew of problems still with this, the most important (because im currently unaware how to fix these issues) are the issues im having with testing my app, there are a slew of problems and errors that constantly arise and with just my own sleuthing im having difficulties solving the problems, there are even no solutions in the top 20 that even have jest testing so i cant look through examples to extrapolate what im doing wrong, rather then spend the next day or so trying to figure out all the many issues i have I will instead move on for now and return in the future when i am revamping my projects for my portfolio.

 there are a slew of issues with efficiency and probably wanna move certain things around still, and need to alter code for readability as well, not to mention testing.